 Selecting a new water heater is a big change for your home and it can bring with it great benefits if you know what to look for.
 Here are the 3 most important questions to ask yourself when looking for a new water heater:

-- Is this water hear going to supply enough water for my whole family?
+- Is this water heater going to supply enough water for my whole family?

 - How long is my warranty?